As a writer, I know that there are times to break grammatical rules in order to communicate better.

 Fine.
 But to my ear, this starts to sound funny when said in the first person.
 For example, my wife and I own a house together.

-Can this be right?
-Can it be grammatical?
+Can either of these be right?
+Can they be grammatical?
 Well, the point is moot, because it sounds weird, so I’d never use it.
 I may be CURIOUS about whether it’s considered grammatically correct by good writers, but that phrase will never appear in my writing, except as an example.

 This surprises non-writers that I work with.
 They come to me with a question about correctness, and I tell them that it doesn’t matter.
 I don’t know whether it’s “correct” or not, but it sounds terrible, so toss it.

 Am I getting this right?
 Do you ever find correct grammar to get in the way of communication?